funcompbio/practical1/practical1.md

 specifying their names one after each other or by using the wildcard character (e.g., `*.csv`), those statistics are given for each file and also their grand totals.
 Use the `wc` command on the CSV COVID19 data files.

+# Create your own GitHub profile

+Go to [https://github.com](https://github.com) and create your own GitHub profile by entering the following three bits of information in the sign up form:

+  * Username: you can write any word as username as long as it doesn't exist already as username in GitHub.
+If you think you may be using this account professionally in the future, you can try with the first letter of your first name, followed by your family name.
+  * Email: enter your student UPF email (`xxxx.yyyy@estudiant.upf.edu`).
+It is important that you enter your student UPF email to enable the connection of your account with GitHub Classroom organisation of FCB.
+  * Password: enter a password according to the requirements shown in the form.

+On the next screen, answer the security question, if it appears, and press the button **"Join a free plan"**.

+On the next screen, answer the given questions as follows:

+  * What kind of work do you do, mainly? **Student**
+  * How much programming experience do you have? **None** (probably, but feel free to select another answer)
+  * What do you plan to use GitHub for? select **School work and student projects** at least and feel free to select other answers.

+Now check out your email, you should find a new one from GitHub where they ask you to verify your email address.
+Follow the given link to do this step and your browser should open on your brand new GitHub profile.
+You can now log out by clicking on the icon at the top right corner of the GitHub page and select `Sign out` from the pull down menu.
+Do not forget your GitHub username and password!!!